Generic Name: fondaparinux (fon-DAP-a-rin-ux)

 Brand Name: Arixtra

-Tell your doctor you use Arixtra before you have any type of spinal puncture or epidural/spinal anesthesia.
-Patients who have these procedures while they use Arixtra are at risk of developing a blood clot on or near the spinal cord.
+Tell your doctor you use Arixtra before you have any type of spinal or epidural procedure.
+Patients who have these procedures while they use Arixtra are at risk for developing bleeding around your spine.
 This could result in long-term or permanent paralysis.

-The risk is increased in patients who have an indwelling epidural catheter, traumatic or repeated epidural or spinal puncture, a history of a deformed spine or spinal surgery, and in patients who use medicines that may affect blood clotting, such as warfarin, aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen).
+The risk is increased in patients who have an indwelling epidural catheter.
+It is also increased in patients with a history of traumatic or repeated epidural or spinal puncture, a deformed spine, or spinal surgery.
+It is also increased in patients who use medicines that may affect blood clotting, such as other anticoagulants (eg, warfarin), aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen).

-If you have a spinal puncture or epidural/spinal anesthesia while you use Arixtra, tell your doctor immediately if you notice any signs or symptoms of nerve problems, such as numbness or tingling, muscle weakness, or paralysis.
+If you have a spinal or epidural procedure while you use Arixtra, tell your doctor at once if you notice any symptoms of nerve problems (eg, back pain; numbness or tingling, especially in the legs and feet; muscle weakness; paralysis; loss of bladder or bowel control).

 Arixtra is used for: